LAVI-USP/pyDBT/README.md

 ## Contact:

-If you have any question or suggestion, please send us an e-mail:
+If you have any questions or suggestion, please send us an e-mail:

 - Rodrigo - rodrigo dot vimieiro at gmail dot com
 - Marcelo - mvieira at sc dot usp dot br